What is Masculinity Peer Education?

 We created the Masculinity Peer Education program because most folks have never thoughtfully examined what healthier norms of masculinity can and should look like.
 That is particularly true for folks who hold considerable societal privilege.
-Modern society is quick to bestow unearned privilege on men.
+Modern society is quick to bestow unearned privilege on cisgender men.
 There is nothing in place to teach men––young men especially––how to avoid abusing that privilege or how to leverage it for good.
 While intersecting identities mean that not all men enjoy the same level of privilege, it is in everyone’s interest to combat patriarchy and toxic notions of masculinity.
-Folks of all genders are taught to accept the gender binary as a biological imperative that can never be questioned when, in fact, the gender binary is a social construct that needs to be dismantled.
-Masculinity 101 rejects the notion of the gender binary as the end all be all and works to promote a more holistic understanding of oneself encompassing one’s many facets and contradictions.
+Folks of all genders are taught to accept the gender binary as a biological imperative that can never be questioned when, in fact, the gender binary is a social construct that can be dismantled.
+Masculinity Peer Education rejects the notion of the gender binary as the end-all be-all and works to promote a more holistic understanding of oneself encompassing one’s many facets and contradictions.

 Is Masculinity Peer Education only for men?

 No. While this curriculum and program are geared toward folks who identify as men in any way or in part, we do not require our facilitators to hold a particular gender identity nor do we provide education solely for male audiences.
 The purpose of this program is to foster reflection, empathy and understanding and that is not a purpose that is well-served by being exclusionary.

 Our current curriculum includes four foundational modules as well as supplementary modules.
 We designed the curriculum to be flexible enough to meet the varying needs of groups and also allow for ongoing education.
 The foundational modules are:

 Learning Gender: students examine how gender is learned, what stereotypes and norms are attached to masculinity and femininity, and how those norms play out in their lives